The beginning of the 20th century was also the beginning in the careers of a number of distinguished tenors headed by

 It seems that Bassi was happily married and had two sons:

 "Ha avuto la fortuna di sposare una donna intelligente e una perfetta musicista, che è stata per

 lui una vera collaborazione ... padre di due bei bimbi (Ugo e Mario)"

 It is also said that he owned several "palazzo homes" in and around Florence.

-Amedeo Bassi died in Florence on the 14 of January of 1949.
-His voice has been preserved in 40 sides that he recorded for the following companies:
+Amedeo Bassi died in Florence on the January 14th, 1949.
+His voice has been preserved on 40 sides:

 Juan Dzazópulos E.